Why the name Loon

-Google began the experiment with just 30 balloons in New Zealand on June 2013.
+Google began the experiment with just 30 balloons in New Zealand in June 2013.
 By the end of June 2014, Google finished its first test LTE connection in Brazil.
-By the end of 2016 it plans to provide internet connection across the globe.
+By the end of 2016, it plans to provide Internet connection across the globe.

 How it works

-This project uses the high flying balloons placed in the earth’s atmosphere.
-Balloons are placed in the stratosphere layer and they will traveling above 30km from the earth’s surface.
+This project uses the high-flying balloons placed in the earth’s atmosphere.
+Balloons are placed in the stratosphere layer and they will travel above 30km from the earth’s surface.
 The balloons are guided by the center in the earth.
 In order to use this service, the user’s need to connect to the balloon using a special device installed at their home.
 This special device will be similar to the antenna.

 This service will be very helpful in case of natural disasters.

-Rural and even remote areas will get Internet connection.
+Rural and even remote areas will get an Internet connection.